CalCOFI/hypoxia-story/Parallax/Markdown/draft92_authors.md

 <font size="+1"><span style="color:#28527A">Trevor Ruiz &#x2022; Visiting professor at the UCSB Department of Statistics and Applied Probability</span></font>

-Thank you to our reviewers, Alice Ren and ___, for your feedback!
+Thank you to Alice Ren for reviewing our work and offering feedback!